ehsuun/PanoTrace/README.md

 # PanoTrace
-PanoTrace is a manual image based 3D modeling tool for panoramic images in VR
+PanoTrace is a manual image based 3D modeling tool for panoramic images in VR.
+It's created for HTC Vive and relies on installing steamVR.

+Please note that this project is made using Unity 2017.3.0f3 and has not been updated since.

 ## Full demo video: